Benign Flame: Saga of Love - 30

 Continued from “A Brimming Romance”

-The Godavari Express that Roopa boarded at Secunderabad that September evening seemed to have been powered by the pull of her passion.
-As it raced on the rails, the sound of its vibrations synchronized with the pounding of her heart beats but when the train came to a halt at Kazipet ending her two-hour long anxiety, it didn’t take long for Roopa to jump into the waiting arms of Raja Rao.
+The Godavari Express, which Roopa boarded at Secunderabad that September evening, raced on the railway track as if powered by the pull of her passion even as the sound of its vibrations synchronized with the pounding of her heart beats.
+But, when the train came to a screeching halt at Kazipet, ending her two-hour long anxiety, it didn’t take long for her to jump into the waiting arms of Raja Rao.

-‘What is it before that year-long waiting,’ he crooned into her ear.
+“What is it before our year-long longing,” he crooned into her ear.

-As they reached the first class bogie, she pulled him towards the farthest entrance.
+Then as they reached the first class bogie, pulling him towards the farthest entrance, she said,

 MR. RAJA RAO